umrlastig/sidonie-christophe/README.md

-# gtouya_webpage
+# schristophe_webpage

-This repository contains the code of Guillaume Touya's own page in LASTIG website.
+This repository contains the code of Sidonie Christophe's own page in LASTIG website.